Paman-Ninja/My-Ninja-Way/guide.md

-welcome to the ninja way
+welcome to the ninja way. are you ready to be a ninja. please don't say no.